alexkisielewicz/Portfolio-Project-1/README.md

 <br>
 To achieve the strategy goals I implemented following features:
 * simple website layout with a menu bar sticked to the top of the viewport for easy navigation,
-* a carusel with caption images and call-to-action buttons forwarding user to relevant sections,
+* a carousel with caption images and call-to-action buttons forwarding user to relevant sections,
 * imformative "About" and "Learn" sections,
 * multiple call-to-action buttons across the whole page,
 * "Sign-in!" section with booking form providing feedback on submission,
 * consistent images across the whole page to immerse the user in Site Owner's story.
 <br>

+## Site owner goals

+- to promote Yoga Studio in the local area by offering in-studio classes and on-line by providing learning resources,
+- to provide important information about Yoga Studio, such as: business background, offered classes, classes timetable, instructors silhouettes, contact information, address, opening times, social media profiles,
+- to provide multimedia showing the studio,
+- to provide booking form for the users allowing them to join the club and starting yoga activities,
+- provide image gallery with photos from the studio to promote yoga and encourage new people to join,
+- provide social meddia links to obtain new followers who become part of Yoga Studio community,
+- to provide website that looks well across a range of devices (responsiveness).

 ##  User goals